Have you ever dreamt of starting an online business but worried about huge inventory costs?

 3. Setting up your product portfolio

-Tools like Google Trends, Ahrefs, and Semrush can provide valuable insights into what consumers are currently interested in and help you forecast upcoming trends.
+Tools like Google Trends, Ahrefs, and Semrush can provide valuable insights into consumer interest and help you forecast upcoming trends.

 These products allow customers to express their individuality, making them more likely to purchase.